Manifold Alignment for Semantically Aligned Style Transfer: Manifold Alignment for Style Transfer

-The overall framework of the proposed \textit{manifold alignment based style transfer (MAST)} method is given in Figure~\ref{Fig_Framework}.
-The main framework of MAST is similar to the framework of WCT~\cite{li2017universal}, where style transfer is formulated with an encoder, a decoder and feature transformation.
-In our work, the feature transformation which transforms content features into the style feature space is implemented by a manifold alignment algorithm.
-With the transformed content feature, the decoder reconstructs a stylized output.
+The overall framework of the proposed manifold alignment based style transfer method is given in Figure~\ref{Fig_Framework}.
+The style transfer is formulated with an encoder, a decoder and feature transformation.
+In our work, the feature transformation which transforms content features into the style features' subspace is implemented by a manifold alignment algorithm.
+Section \ref{Sec_MA} gives details of the proposed manifold alignment algorithm.
+Notice the manifold alignment module can be plugged into many existing auto-encoder based style transfer frameworks.
+In Section \ref{Sec_STF}, we propose a skip connection based network structure in combination with the manifold alignment method for photorealistic style transfer.